VirusTotal/yara/docs/modules/pe.rst

     Value of IMAGE_FILE_HEADER::PointerToSymbolTable.
 Used when the PE image has COFF debug info.

+.. c:type:: pointer_to_symbol_table

+    .. versionadded:: 3.7.2

+    Value of IMAGE_FILE_HEADER::PointerToSymbolTable.
+Used when the PE image has COFF debug info.

 .. c:type:: number_of_symbols

     .. versionadded:: 3.7.2

     Value of IMAGE_FILE_HEADER::NumberOfSymbols.
 Used when the PE image has COFF debug info.

+.. c:type:: size_of_optional_header

+    .. versionadded:: 3.7.2

+    Value of IMAGE_FILE_HEADER::SizeOfOptionalHeader.
+This is real size of the optional header and reflects differences between 32-bit and 64-bit optional header and number of data directories.

 .. c:type:: opthdr_magic